Heart disease and diet

 Meat, poultry, seafood, dried peas, lentils, nuts, and eggs are good sources of protein, B vitamins, iron, and other vitamins and minerals.

-- Eat 2 servings of low-mercury, fish per week.
+- Eat at least 2 servings of low-mercury fish per week.

 - Cook by baking, broiling, roasting, steaming, boiling, or microwaving instead of deep frying.